minfanzhang/game-simulation/README.md

 ### `Whether the host knows the answer:`

-Whether the host knows the answer will affect how the host eliminate the briefcase(s) since the host could reveal the winning briefcase by accident if the host does NOT know which one of the briefcases contains the prize.
-So I provide the API to set whether host knows the answer and allows various settings of the simulation.
+Whether the host knows the answer will affect how the host eliminates the briefcase(s) since the host could reveal the winning briefcase by accident if the host does NOT know which one of the briefcases contains the prize.
+So I provide the API to set whether the host knows the answer and allows various settings of the simulation.

 ## start simulation!